-Our mission is to educate and support parents and professionals in raising secure, joyful, empathetic children through touch therapies, education, training, and evidenced-based research, to strengthen families and to create a more compassionate world.
+Our mission is to educate and support parents and professionals in raising secure, joyful, empathetic children through touch therapies, education, training, and evidence-based research, to strengthen families and to create a more compassionate world.

-Through education and training of evidenced-based research, The Early Bonding Foundation will deliver techniques to decrease the potential for abuse and violence in society, to promote optimal growth, development, and bonding for all families including those with special needs (i.e. families from the NICU) and to promote improved birth outcomes and learning by training and Certifying Pediatric Massage Instructors and Early Bonding Specialists (CPMEB) and Certified Perinatal Massage Therapists.
+Through education and training of evidence-based research, The Early Bonding Foundation will deliver techniques to decrease the potential for abuse and violence in society, to promote optimal growth, development, and bonding for all families including those with special needs (i.e. families from the NICU) and to promote improved birth outcomes and learning by training and Certifying Pediatric Massage Instructors and Early Bonding Specialists (CPMEB) and Certified Perinatal Massage Therapists.

 The EBF educates and supports parents by giving them the tactile and communicative tools to create strong, healthy emotional bonds between them and their children which last a lifetime.
 A new family tradition is then followed, as the adult child passes this love on, in a life cycle of compassion and connection, creating a more peaceful world.

 Purpose: "The organization is organized exclusively for charitable, religious, educational, and scientific purposes under Section 501(c)(3) of the Internal Revenue Code, or corresponding section of any future federal tax code."We address the medically fragile newborn’s critical tactile needs by working directly with their families and healthcare providers in hospital neonatal intensive care units, adoption and foster care agencies, and early intervention specialists to provide education, training to staff, program development, consulting and support for families.